 If you really want your hearing aids to give you back the confidence to have a normal conversation and never say "what" again, you need to do the research on which hearing aid practice is adhering to best practices in hearing aid selection, verification and fitting.
 Hearing aids that are not fit this way will not truly help you hear better and understand words.

-Only by choosing an audiologist, preferably one that adheres to best practices in hearing aid selection, verification, and fitting, will you be sure that your new hearing aids truly help you hear better.
+Only by choosing an audiologist who adheres to these best practices in hearing aid selection, verification, and fitting, will you be sure that your new hearing aids truly help you hear better.